Mike Mentzer

-Michael John Mentzer (November 15, 1951 – June 10, 2001) was an American IFBB professional bodybuilder, businessman, and author.
+Michael John Mentzer (November 15, 1951 – June 10, 2001) was an American IFBB professional bodybuilder, Objectivist philosopher, businessman, and author.
 Born in Philadelphia, Pennsylvania, Mentzer started bodybuilding when he was eleven years old.
 He won several amateur bodybuilding competitions before turning professional in 1979, including the 1976 Mr. America title and the heavyweight division of the 1978 IFBB Mr. Universe.

-In late 1979, he won the heavyweight class of the Mr. Olympia, but lost in the overall to Frank Zane.
-In the 1980 Mr. Olympia he placed fourth in a tie with Boyer Coe behind Arnold Schwarzenegger, Chris Dickerson and Frank Zane, though this placement was deemed controversial.
+In late 1979, he won the heavyweight class of the Mr. Olympia.
+In the 1980 Mr. Olympia, he placed fourth in a tie with Boyer Coe behind Arnold Schwarzenegger, Chris Dickerson and Frank Zane, though this placement was deemed controversial.

 Influenced by the concepts developed by Arthur Jones, Mentzer devised and successfully implemented his own theory of bodybuilding.
 One of the most prolific bodybuilders of all time, his Heavy Duty Training program advocates high intensity and low volume.
 In 2002, he was inducted into the IFBB Hall of Fame.

 Early life and education

 Mike Mentzer was born on November 15, 1951, in the Germantown section of Philadelphia.
 His father was of German descent while his mother was of Italian descent.
 He attended Ephrata High School where he received "all A's."
 He credits his 11th grade teacher, Elizabeth Schaub, for his "love of language, thought, and writing."
 In 1975, he began attending the University of Maryland as a pre-med student where his hours away from the gym were spent in the study of "genetics, physical chemistry, and organic chemistry."
-After three years of study at the University of Maryland Mentzer dropped out.
+After three years of study at the University of Maryland, Mentzer dropped out.
 He has stated his ultimate goal during that period was to become a psychiatrist.